-Harm Reduction Rant + REPOST: The Latin Times, "RFK Jr. to End 'Godsend' Narcan Program"
+Harm Reduction Rant + Repost: The Latin Times, "RFK Jr. to End 'Godsend' Narcan Program"

 From Narcan to Neglect

 I’ve never been mistaken for a narc.
-I’m short, I don’t wear hiking boots or steel-toed shoes (a giveaway for undercover police at concerts), and I’ve always carried a certain anti-authoritarian energy, even when my hair isn’t long.
-People on drugs trust me more than the cops or medics.
-I know how to slip into the pits of festivals, where even responsible people pass out from dehydration.
-I leaned into that trust before moving to Israel, where strangers are far more likely to intervene in personal matters.
-I joined safety crews like DanceSafe and “Star Teams,” worked alongside policy advocates at Release UK, and met the founders of cannabis legalization and police reform movements.
-My goal was simple: reduce harm.
-Prevent death.
+I’m short, I don’t wear hiking boots or steel-toed shoes (a giveaway for undercover police), and I’ve always carried a certain anti-authoritarian energy.
+I know how to slip into the sweaty pits of festivals, where even responsible people pass out from dehydration.
+People on drugs trust me more than people in uniform.
+So I joined safety crews like DanceSafe and “Star Teams,” worked alongside policy advocates at Release UK, and met the founders of cannabis legalization and police reform movements.

 Narcan isn’t just for people in the hood pouring milk on a friend who’s already cold and lifeless.
 It’s for wealthy parents managing back pain with opiates, when, G-d forbid, a child finds the bottle.
 It’s for finance bros who take a mislabeled substance.
 It’s for the tragedies no one saw coming.
 But Narcan isn’t everything.
-Healtheir community can be far more valuable in treating depression, anxiety and other health issues.

 I’ve lost too many friends to drugs.